-The SW pin connecting to the inductor must be as short as possible, and just wide enough to carry the load current without excessive heating.
-Use short, thick traces or copper pours (shapes) for high-current-conduction path to minimize parasitic resistance.
-Place the output capacitors close to the V{OUT} end of the inductor and closely grounded to PGND pin and exposed PAD.
+The SW pin connecting to the inductor must be as short as possible and just wide enough to carry the load current without excessive heating.
+Short, thick traces or copper pours (shapes) should be used for high current condution path to minimize parasitic resistance.
+The output capacitors should be place close to the VOUT end of the inductor and closely grounded to PGND pin and exposed PAD.